yurysasim-hub/tl_tech_task/.github/pull_request_template.md

 > - Use this section to attach pictures that demonstrates your changes working / healthy
 > - Any other information or known dependencies that is important to this PR.
 > - TODO that are to be done after this PR.

+---

+> All checkboxes must be checked by devs or provided information why not.